konigio/konig-examples/README.md

 This repository contains examples that illustrate the use of Konig tools.

 ## <a name"GetStarted"></a>Getting started
-To work through the examples in this repository, you will need install the Git client and the Maven build tool.
+To work through the examples in this repository, you will need to install the Git client and the Maven build tool.

 Here are the relevant links to get started: